graphprotocol/codex/5-repositories-and-documentation/official-documentation/explorer.md

 ### 2. Curators

-Curators analyze subgraphs to identify which subgraphs are of highest quality.
+Curators analyze subgraphs to identify which subgraphs are of the highest quality.
 Once a Curator has found a potentially attractive subgraph, they can curate it by signaling on its bonding curve.
 In doing so, Curators let Indexers know which subgraphs are high quality and should be indexed.

 Curators can be community members, data consumers, or even subgraph developers who signal on their own subgraphs by depositing GRT tokens into a bonding curve.
 By depositing GRT, Curators mint curation shares of a subgraph.
 As a result, Curators are eligible to earn a portion of the query fees that the subgraph they have signaled on generates.
 The bonding curve incentivizes Curators to curate the highest quality data sources.
 The Curator table in this section will allow you to see: